-Note: If you’re really looking for Revere Amherst windows reviews you’re getting bad window advice.
+Note: If you’re really looking for Revere Amherst windows reviews in 2021 you’re getting bad window advice.
 The Revere Amherst windows have been discontinued for a number of reasons.
 One of which is that they weren’t very nice windows.
 If you’ve met a contractor that is suggesting them you should probably find another contractor who knows more about windows.

 Revere Amherst windows are the bottom of the Revere window line.
 They were designed to be an inexpensive replacement window used for remodeling projects.
 While they succeeded in being inexpensive, they are not a very great option.